Parc des Princes: 2024 Summer Olympics and potential PSG move

 To date, the 2001 Heineken Cup final was the last European club final held at the Parc.
 English rugby union team Leicester Tigers were crowned European Rugby Champions Cup winners after defeating French champions Stade Français 34–30.
 The stadium also hosted five matches of the 2007 Rugby World Cup, including France's 34–10 defeat by Argentina in the bronze medal final.
 In November 2013, PSG reached an agreement with the Council of Paris to extend their lease on their stadium for a further 30 years, until 2043, based on a fixed rent plus a variable share of their revenue.
 They subsequently completed a three-year renovation of the stadium ahead of UEFA Euro 2016.
 Its current capacity was kept unchanged, but the seats were improved to be larger and more comfortable.
 During the tournament, four group stage matches and one round of 16 match were played at the Parc.

 Playing field of the Parc in 2010.

 The 2019 FIFA Women's World Cup became the first women's tournament held at the stadium, where France defeated South Korea in the opening match.
 The Parc then hosted four further group stage matches, a round of 16 match, and France's quarter-final elimination against the United States.
 The 2023 Trophée des Champions, won by PSG 2–0 against Toulouse, was the first edition to be played at the Parc since 1969.

 After being snubbed twice in 1900 and 1924, the Parc was selected as the host of the 2024 Summer Olympics.
 Both the men's and women's football tournaments were held at the stadium.
 A total of ten matches were played there, including six group stage matches, two quarter-finals, and both finals.
 In the men's final, Spain secured their second gold medal with a 5–3 extra-time victory over host country France, while the United States clinched their record fifth gold medal by beating Brazil 1–0 in the women's final.

 The 2016 renovation work increased PSG's stadium revenue from €20 million to €100 million, but the club was interested in purchasing the Parc to increase its capacity to 60,000 in the coming years and establish itself as one of Europe's leading teams.
 PSG considered three options: expanding the Parc, moving to the Stade de France, or building a new stadium.
 In 2023, after the Council of Paris rejected the club's bid to acquire the Parc, a purchase of the Stade de France was explored.
 PSG abandoned the proposal in January 2024, citing logistical, financial, and cultural reasons.
 The club confirmed its plans to leave the Parc and build a new stadium in February 2024.

+In 2026, the newly elected Mayor of Paris Emmanuel Grégoire asked councilors to reconsider the previous stance of ending negotiations with PSG to maintain the club at the venue.